wuddleko/genguard/README.md

 - A file output is removed.
 - A glob removes the tracked and untracked files git matches, and leaves ignored files alone. `*_queries.sql.go` can live next to Go you wrote by hand.

-It will refuse `.`, `..`, absolute paths, anything that escapes the config directory, symlinks, and any delete that would take `.git` or the config file with it.
+It refuses `.`, `..`, absolute paths, anything that escapes the config directory, symlinks, and any delete that would take `.git` or the config file with it.
 Every output is checked before anything is removed, so one refused path leaves the tree as it was.
 If the command fails after a wipe, the error says the outputs are already gone.
 They are not put back.

-Starting points: [genguard.example.yaml](genguard.example.yaml) and the templates in [examples/](examples/README.md) (`go generate`, buf, OpenAPI, sqlc, Make).
-Those files are config only.
-The generator stays yours.

 ## `--since`

 `genguard check --since origin/main` resolves the merge-base of that ref and `HEAD`.
-A group with `inputs` runs when the working tree differs from that merge-base, or from `HEAD`, under its inputs, its outputs, or its config file (`genguard.yaml` or `genguard.yml`).
-A committed change on the branch counts.
-So does an unstaged edit, a staged edit, or an untracked file that is not gitignored.
+A group with `inputs` runs when the working tree differs from that merge-base, or from `HEAD`, under its inputs, its outputs, or the config file.
+A committed change on the branch counts, and so does a staged edit, an unstaged edit, or an untracked file that is not gitignored.
 A hand-edit of a generated file still runs that group.
 So does a change to the group's command or `clean`, a new untracked config, and a declared output file that is not on disk.
-Directory outputs and globs are not that check.
+Directory outputs and globs are not that last check.
 A group with no `inputs` still runs.

 ```yaml
 groups: